LaputanMachines/website/_posts/2018-04-24-shuffling-with-python.md

 This initial implementation has *many* major faults, the primary being that it doesn’t shuffle the playlist.
 Tough.
 Well, we can do better…

-### Shuffle v1.1: Randomizing the Indices
+## Shuffle v1.1: Randomizing the Indices

-> Expose yourself to as much randomness as possible. --- Ben Casnocha

 Count and store the length of the playlist.
 Then, with your pseudorandom number generator of choice, generate an integer between zero and the length of your playlist.
 Great!
 So now when the next track is requested, a random track in the playlist will play.
 If the index of the current track is chosen, reshuffle.
 Now we’re at a thousand-dollar implantation of the shuffle feature since this is what my car does.
 Obviously, this is crap, and to understand why, we need to put ourselves in a user’s shoes.